rugbyprof/2143-ObjectOrientedProgramming/Assignments/02-Lists_and_Dictionaries.md

 Due: January 31<sup>st</sup> by class time.

 What to turn in:
 - A python document with all your functions and answers from below.
+- Remember that gitprint prints nicely!
 - Use comments where and when needed to explain your answers.
 - A comment block at the top should look like this: